Women smiling with laptop in mobile tiny home.

 What Qualifies As A Tiny Home?

-While there are no official regulations that define tiny houses, they are typically between 100 and 400 square feet.
+While there are many types of tiny houses, they are typically defined as homes that have a maximum footprint of 500 square feet.
 These homes can either be built on foundations (stationary tiny homes) or trailers (mobile tiny homes).

-To better understand a tiny house vs. a regular house, we’ve outlined the key differences below.
+To better understand why you might choose a tiny house versus a regular house, we’ve outlined the pros and cons below.

-While tiny homes are inexpensive, they are smaller and more vulnerable to natural disasters than a regular home.
-Since people often transport their tiny homes on wheels, it adds another layer of danger.
-That’s why it’s important to get homeowners insurance for your tiny home.
+While tiny homes are inexpensive, they are more vulnerable to natural disasters than a regular home.
+Since people often transport their tiny homes on wheels, it also adds another layer of danger.

 Do You Need Insurance For Tiny Homes?